filippomarra/test-reactnative-app/README.md

 ## Installation

-To install and execute the app you can laungh one of the following commands:
+To install and execute the app you can launch one of the following commands:

 ### Run on Android